jpeeples67/jpeeps67.github.io/_pages/aboutme.md

 permalink: /aboutme/
 title: "About Me"

-excerpt: "Joshua Peeples is a Machine Learning PhD student at the University of Florida."
+excerpt: "Joshua Peeples is a Machine Learning PhD candidate at the University of Florida."
 layout: single
 author_profile: true
 sitemap: true